Master of Urban Planning and Master of Arts in Geography

 The student must complete an oral defense of their thesis.
 The committee will be made up of at least 3 members and will be in compliance with the Master’s Student Oral Exam Committee Composition policy.
 The chair of the committee must come from the Department of Geography and Atmospheric Science.
 At least one committee member must come from the Department of Urban Planning.

-A majority of the committee members must approve the defense with an assessment of “satisfactory”, “unsatisfactory”, or “honors”.
+A majority of the committee members must approve the defense.
+The possible outcomes for the defense are "honors", "satisfactory", or "unsatisfactory".
 Students that fail the defense on their first attempt may repeat the defense at the recommendation of the degree program one more time.
 A minimum of 90 days must pass before the defense may be redone.

 While completing degree requirements, graduate students are expected to understand and follow Office Graduate Studies policies relevant to their student status and academic standing.